Byekibe/GraphQL/README.md

 ## Core Concepts
  At the core of every GraphQL API, there is a GraphQL schema.
  Graphql schemas are usually written in Schema Definition Language.
-Every GraphQl schema has three special root types: Query, Mutation, and Subscription.
+Every GraphQl schema has three special root types:
+ - Query
+ - Mutation
+ - Subscription

 # express-Graphql
 ##### `express-graphql` module provides a simple way to create an Express server that runs on GraphQL API.
 SDL has a type system that allows you to define data structures.